Welding Engineer

 Salary And Job Outlook

-The Bureau of Labor Statistics reported the average annual salary for welding engineers in 2022 was $105,420.
+The Bureau of Labor Statistics reported the average annual salary for welding engineers in 2023 was $110,430, with the top 10 percent making $165,580.
 Depending on where you work, your state, and how much experience you have will determine what you earn.

 Many employers prefer hiring candidates that have at least a bachelor’s degree in a related field of engineering, plus some actual welding experience.